FahimF/sd-gui/README.md

 | -------------------------------------------------------- | ------------------------------------------------------- | ------------------------------------------------------- |
 | **macOS**                                                | **Windows**                                             | **Linux**                                               |

-The GUI has the following functionality:
+The GUI currently has the following functionality:

-* You can generate images via just a text prompt or a text prompt + image (either txt2img or img2img)
+* Generate images via just a text prompt or a text prompt + image (either txt2img or img2img)

 * Remember all the prompts you've used in the past and allows you to manage them via a simple interface